irsunshine/irsunshine.github.io/content/home/tags.md

 +++
 # Tag Cloud widget.
 widget = "tag_cloud"  # Do not modify this line!
-active = true  # Activate this widget? true/false
+active = false  # Activate this widget? true/false

-title = "Popular Topics"
+title = "热门标签"
 subtitle = ""

 # Order that this section will appear in.